 A central theme at the Courant Institute is the study of physical systems using advanced methods of applied mathematics.
 Currently, areas of focus include fluid dynamics, plasma physics, statistical mechanics, molecular dynamics and dynamical systems.
 The tradition at the Institute is to investigate fundamental questions as well as to solve problems with direct, real-world applications.
 In doing so, the people looking into these questions build on the strong synergies and fresh ideas that emerge in the frequent collaboration with analysis and PDE specialists as well as experts in scientific computing at the institute.

-- Fluid Dynamics: Marsha Berger, Oliver Bühler, David Cai, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Miranda Holmes-Cerfon, Richard Kleeman, Andrew Majda, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
+- Fluid Dynamics: Marsha Berger, Oliver Bühler, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Miranda Holmes-Cerfon, Richard Kleeman, Andrew Majda, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
 Sreenivasan, Esteban Tabak, Jun Zhang

 - Plasma Physics: Harold Weitzner, Antoine Cerfon